VanOvermeire/sam-template-creator/README.md

-# AWS Serverless Template Creator
+# SAM Template Creator

 ## Intro

-The AWS Serverless Template Creator helps you set up te Infrastructure as Code for an AWS serverless project.
+The SAM Template Creator helps you set up te Infrastructure as Code for an AWS serverless project.

 It produces a template.yaml file, containing a SAM template, which you can then deploy to AWS, using